Salmaishak/algoriza-internship-2023BE112/README.md

 - Doctors
 - Patient
 ## User Authentication:
-User authentication and Authorization is done using JWT Token, with roles based on our 3 project entities.
+User authentication and Authorization is done using <b>JWT Token</b>, with roles based on our 3 project entities.
-Role is determined with user login with his given creditionals.
+Role, for all entities types, is determined with user login with his given creditionals.
 He is given the access to only his authorized endpoints.
+Admin Data Has been seeded into the database as the App has one admin.
 ```
 builder.Services.AddAuthorization(options =>
 {